 E - Experience: The emphasis here is on developing the supervisee’s ability to work with emotion and facilitate couples’ bonding events.
 It moves beyond merely understanding concepts and putting the theory into practice.
 This may involve role-playing or watching recorded videos of your work with clients together.

 S - Self-of-the-Therapist: The EFT supervisory experience mirrors the EFT therapeutic process.
 We want to support supervisees in understanding how their own experiences operate in the work, and how to work authentically and with integrity.
 This means that, to be an effective EFT therapist, supervisees need to successfully identify and process their own emotions and attachment needs and how those needs get triggered and affect therapy.

 I provide individual as well as dyadic EFT supervision.
-I am an ICEEFT Certified EFT Therapist and Supervisor and am also a Licensed Professional Counselor Supervisor in the state of NC, as well as an Approved Clinical Supervisor through the Center for Credentialing and Education.
+I am an ICEEFT Certified EFT Therapist and Supervisor and am also a Licensed Clinical Mental Health Counselor Supervisor (LCMHCS) in the state of NC, as well as an Approved Clinical Supervisor through the Center for Credentialing and Education.
 Please contact me at email@example.com to set up a time to talk.
 I’d love to support you in becoming an effective and confident EFT therapist.